cmbu-tmm-sites/learnidem/content/Use Cases/SLS States/_index.md

       flowTimeoutInMinutes: 10
 ```
 The resource parameters in an SLS yaml file follow the exact structure as what’s in the [Azure REST API doc](https://docs.microsoft.com/en-us/rest/api/azure/).
-<b>URI Parameters</b> should be specified in snake case with “-” in front.
+<b>URI Parameters</b> should be specified in each case with “-” in front.
 All parameters of the API <b>request body</b> should be specified in exactly the same way as what’s in the [Azure REST API doc](https://docs.microsoft.com/en-us/rest/api/azure/).
+Please note that we can use the [state describe](Getting-Started/Basic-Commands/) for creating SLS files with most parameters.

  You can include multiple resources in a single SLS yaml file.
  Some resources may have dependencies among them, for that you include [ reconciler=basic flag ](/Use-Cases/reconciler-flag/), This allows Idem-azure-auto to run Idem state